How to Network and Mingle at Events

 Sometimes self-talk inhibits us from reaching out to others.
 Have you had these thoughts?

-These kind of thoughts don't help us.
-In fact, they inhibit us from often taking advantage of the opportunity to meet people who may be able to share important information.
+These kind of thoughts inhibit us from taking advantage of the opportunity to meet people who may share important information.
 Many times, this "I'll wait to see if someone comes up to me" attitude has us waiting around and getting frustrated.
-We need to think positive and change our ideas about how to operate in group situations.
+Think positive and change your ideas about how to operate in group situations.
 Here are some things to remember: